Dosunmu's shot lifts No. 21 Illinois over Michigan 64-62 - WHIZ News

-The Illini (15-5, 7-2) moved into sole possession of first place in the Big Ten for the moment, and they extended their winning streak to six with a hard-fought victory over the Wolverines.
-Michigan (11-8, 2-6) has dropped four in a row and may have lost forward Isaiah Livers again to an injury.
+The Wolverines let the game slip away at the foul line, where they went 0 for 5 in the final four minutes.
+Illinois tied it at 62 on a pair of free throws by Trent Frazier with 52.3 seconds left.
+Then Jon Teske missed inside for Michigan, and the Illini had the ball back.

+“Coach just said, ‘No ball screen,'” Dosunmu said.
+“He told me, just make sure I got the last shot.
+He believed I was going to make the right play.”

-With the score tied at 62, Illinois was able to run the clock down and isolate Dosunmu against Michigan’s Zavier Simpson.
-Although the tenacious Simpson is one of the Big Ten’s top defensive players, he is 5 inches shorter than Dosunmu, who was able to shoot over him.
+Illinois was able to run the clock down and isolate Dosunmu — who said his nickname was “Iso” in high school — against Simpson.
+Dosunmu couldn’t shake Simpson with a quick fake, but he was able to elevate and shoot over the Michigan guard.

+“We tried everything.
+Great effort — I don’t think you can tell us that we didn’t play hard today,” Michigan’s Franz Wagner said.
+“Free throws, a couple defensive lapses — that’s how you lose a game like that.”

-Michigan had one more possession with under a second left, but the Wolverines didn’t get a shot off.
+Michigan had one last possession with under a second left, but the Wolverines didn’t get a shot off.

 Dosunmu finished with 27 points.